Being unemployed is pretty common, often more than once in your career.

 If you aren't actively involved with LinkedIn (the free membership is sufficient), with an up-to-date, keyword-rich Profile, you are going to be missed by recruiters looking for people with your skills and experience.
 Leverage the focus you have discovered in number 1, above, to attract employers to your LinkedIn Profile with the right keywords.
 (Read Linkedin SEO: How to Be Found by Recruiters on LinkedIn and The 25 Best Keywords for Your Job Search for more information.)

 LinkedIn is an excellent way to build out your network, too, by participating in relevant LinkedIn Groups (members can join 100 Groups) for the location, industry, profession, etc.

-Join a job club.
+Join a "job club" -- groups of job seekers who meet regularly to learn and help each other.
 Find one through your local church (where it may be held, without a requirement to belong to that church), local public library, local city hall, etc. Also check with a site like MeetUp.com for groups in your area.